25 Japanese Hairstyles That Filipinas Can Rock Daily

 If you have natural curls, lucky you!
 But if you don’t, these steps will teach you how to achieve curly hair.
 Feel like a modern, empowered woman with this hairstyle.
 This is also a perfect party look.
 And instead of letting your curls cascade down your back, put your hair on the side to make your hair look sexy.

-9. Messy Chin-length Bob
+9. Messy Chin-Length Bob

 Messy down do: Japanese hairstyles